Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Introduction

-To overcome the limitations of previous studies, we propose a multiscale global and regional feature learning network (MGRNet) with a new metric learning loss called co-tuplet loss for automatic offline signature verification.
-MGRNet aims to learn discriminative features from both global and regional contexts to effectively distinguish between genuine and skilled-forged signatures.
-Learning global representations from the whole image aims to capture the overall information on signature strokes and configuration.
-However, given the high similarity between genuine signatures and skilled forgeries, it is also necessary to learn regional representations to explore local differences.
-As illustrated in Fig. \ref{fig1}, the proposed MGRNet starts from a base part and splits into two branches for global and regional feature learning.
-Unlike previous methods, MGRNet simultaneously considers global and regional information in handwritten signatures, dividing deep feature maps into regions to learn local differences.
-This enables the network to capture information from various spatial scales and integrate it to generate discriminative features.
-Additionally, we address the thin and sparse nature of signature strokes in images by fusing multilevel features in respective branches, aggregating information learned at different levels.
-We also introduce an attention module that guides the network to focus on important information by considering interactions between global and regional features.
+To overcome the limitations of previous studies, we propose a MultiScale Signature feature learning Network (MS-SigNet) with a new metric learning loss called co-tuplet loss for offline signature verification.
+MS-SigNet simultaneously considers global and regional information in handwritten signatures, dividing deep feature maps into dual-orientation regions to learn local differences.
+Learning global representations aims to capture the overall information on signature strokes and configuration.
+However, given the high similarity between genuine signatures and skilled forgeries, it is also necessary to learn regional representations to explore local details.
+The proposed MS-SigNet can capture and integrate global and regional information from various spatial scales to generate discriminative features.
+Additionally, we address the thin and sparse nature of signature strokes in images by employing a multilevel feature fusion (MFF) module to aggregate low-level detailed and high-level semantic information.
+We also introduce a global-regional channel attention (GRCA) module that guides the network to focus on important information by considering interactions between various spatial scales.
 The design of our proposed signature verification system is based on the writer-independent (WI) approach.
-In contrast to the writer-dependent (WD) approach, WI has the advantages of leveraging information across signatures from different writers and requiring no system updates for new writers.
+In contrast to the writer-dependent (WD) approach that constructs the signature verification system separately for each writer, WI builds a generic verification system for all writers' signatures.
+Our WI-based system has the advantages of leveraging information across signatures from different writers and requiring no updates for new writers.